os-guy/nerimity-appimage-aur/GITHUB_README.md

 3. **Add the private key to GitHub repository secrets**:
    - Go to your GitHub repository → Settings → Secrets and variables → Actions
    - Create a new repository secret named `AUR_SSH_PRIVATE_KEY`
-   - Paste the content of your private key (`~/.ssh/aur_key`)
+   - Paste the content of your private key (`~/.ssh/aur_key`) - NOT the .pub file!
+   - Make sure to include the entire key including BEGIN and END lines

 4. **Add Git configuration as repository variables**:
    - Go to your GitHub repository → Settings → Secrets and variables → Actions → Variables
    - Add the following variables:
-     - `AUR_USERNAME`: Your name for Git commits
+     - `GIT_USERNAME`: Your name for Git commits
-     - `AUR_EMAIL`: Your email for Git commits
+     - `GIT_EMAIL`: Your email for Git commits

-5. **Upload the workflow file**:
+5. **Set the default branch to `github`**:
-   - Upload the `update-aur.yml` file to `.github/workflows/` in your GitHub repository
+   - Go to your GitHub repository → Settings → Branches
+   - Change the default branch to `github`

+## Workflow Features

-The workflow will:
+The GitHub Actions workflow includes these key features:

-- Run daily at midnight
+- Runs daily at midnight and can be triggered manually
-- Check for new Nerimity versions
-- Update the package files if a new version is found
-- Push changes to both GitHub and AUR
+- Intelligently checks for updates across GitHub releases and AUR
+- Handles edge cases like direct AUR updates when AUR is outdated but local files are current
+- Uses a modular job structure for better maintainability
+- Provides detailed logging and summary information
+- Properly manages SSH authentication for AUR access

-You can also manually trigger the workflow from the Actions tab in your GitHub repository.
+You can manually trigger the workflow from the Actions tab in your GitHub repository.

 ## Manual Update